Owez/devconf/README.md

 ## Running

 Simply run `./devconf.sh`.
 This is made for specifically ubuntu and it's derivatives (linux mint, kubuntu, xubuntu) but (should) work on debian.
 Make sure to change out the "Add git username/passwords" in the `devconf.sh` file or you'll be commiting using my email for git!

+For the first time you run `vim`, no plugins will be installed.
+As vim uses the [`vim-plug`](https://github.com/junegunn/vim-plug) library, you'll have to type `:PlugInstall` when vim opens in order to install plugins such as the theme and autocompletion.

 ## Extras